George V of Georgia

-George V the Brilliant (გიორგი V ბრწყინვალე; also translated as the Illustrious, or Magnificent; 1286–1346) of the Bagrationi dynasty, was the king (mepe) of the Kingdom of Georgia from 1299 to 1302 and again from 1314 until his death in 1346.
+George V the Brilliant (გიორგი V ბრწყინვალე; also translated as the Illustrious, or Magnificent; c.
+1286–1346) of the Bagrationi dynasty, was the king (mepe) of the Kingdom of Georgia from 1299 to 1302 and again from 1318 until his death in 1346.

-He was raised in Samtskhe, at the court of his maternal grandfather, Beka I Jaqeli, who held the position of Mandaturtukhutsesi.
-In 1299, Ghazan appointed the young George to rule in opposition to his brother, King David VIII.
-Although proclaimed king, his authority extended only over Tbilisi, which earned him the title “King of Tbilisi.”
-In a similar manner, Ghazan later used another brother of David VIII, Vakhtang III, who reigned from 1302 to 1308.

-In 1314, following the deaths of David VIII and Vakhtang III, George V ascended to the throne.
-He inherited a country weakened economically and fragmented politically.

-George V proved to be a wise and pragmatic ruler.
-At first, he pursued a cautious and peaceful policy toward the Mongols, preferring diplomacy to open conflict.
-During his stay at Beka I’s court, he gained the trust of the Mongols and established a close friendship with the Ilkhanid grand vizier, Chupan.
-This relationship allowed him to restore internal order within the kingdom.

-He took energetic measures to resolve domestic issues: he expelled the Ossetians, who had settled in Shida Kartli with Mongol support and were frequently raiding local populations; he subdued rebellious feudal lords, at times employing severe methods; and he succeeded in reuniting Georgia, which had been divided into three parts.
-George also reestablished the administrative, legal, and governmental systems that had been undermined during Mongol domination.

-After consolidating and strengthening the kingdom, George V the Brilliant expelled the Mongols from Georgia, ending nearly a century of foreign rule.
-Under his reign, the political prestige of Georgia and its monarch rose significantly in international affairs.
-George pursued active diplomatic relations not only with neighboring states but also with Western Europe and the Sultanate of Egypt.
-He established commercial ties with Italian city-states and achieved notable success in restoring Georgian influence over the Empire of Trebizond.

-King George V died in 1346.
-He occupies a distinguished place in Georgian history.
-Both Georgian and foreign historians of all periods have given high praise to his personality and reign.
-For his exceptional achievements and service to Georgia, the Georgian people bestowed upon him the epithet “the Brilliant.”
+King George occupies a distinguished place in Georgian history.
+Both Georgian and foreign historians have praised him for his personality and reign.
+Due to his achievements and service to Georgia, the Georgian people bestowed upon him the epithet “the Brilliant.”

 Title

-Monument to George V in Akhaltsikhe.

 The extant document attributed to Giorgi V only encompasses the final segment of his royal title, omitting the complete formulation.
-Mikheil Bakhtadze suggests that the full title of King George swould have been "the king of Abkhazians, Kartvelians, Ranians, Kakhetians and Armenians, Sharvansha and Shahansha, the unifier of Likht-Imer and LikhtAmer, the ruler of all the East and West."
-Bakhtadze also notes that the main difference between the title of King George V and previous rulers was an addition of "LikhtImer and Likht-Amer", as the unifier of both kingdoms.
+Mikheil Bakhtadze suggests that the full title of King George should have been "the king of Abkhazians, Kartvelians, Ranians, Kakhetians and Armenians, Sharvansha and Shahansha, the unifier of Likht-Imer and Likht-Amer, the ruler of all the East and West."
+Bakhtadze also notes that the main difference between the title of King George V and previous rulers was an addition of "Likht-Imer and Likht-Amer", as the unifier of both the western and eastern halves of Georgia, as defined by the Likhi Range.